Ribbon n-knots with isomorphic quandles: Quandles

 Quandles as knot invariants were introduced in \cite{DJ, Mat}.
 Here we recall the definition of a quandle associated to a knot, as given by Joyce for classical knots in \cite{DJ}.
 The geometric definition holds for any codimension-$2$ knot, however.

 Let $L$ be a link in $M$, with $L$ and $M$ assumed to be orientable, and let $N(L)$ be an open tubular neighborhood of $L$.
 Then $M-N(L)$ is a manifold with boundary containing $\partial \overline{N(L)}$.
 The fundamental group of this space is called the \emph{link group}.
 We will follow the convention that the product of two homotopy classes of paths goes from right to left, i.e. $\gamma' \gamma$ is the homotopy class of a path which follows $\gamma$ and then $\gamma'$.
-We call the image $P$ of the homomorphism induced by the injection $\partial \overline{N(L)}\rightarrow M-N(L)$ the \emph{peripheral} subgroup of $\pi_1(M-L).$ Note that $P$ is defined only up to conjugation; any of its conjugates are also peripheral subgroups.
+This will make it somewhat easier to discuss the action of the link group on the link quandle.

 A meridian $m$ of $L$ is the boundary of the disk fibre of the tubular neighborhood of $L$ considered as a disk bundle over $L$.
 Note that the orientations of $M$ and of $L$ determine an orientation of $m$.
 A meridian is defined uniquely up to conjugation.